 SCL is used to synchronize the communication between microcontroller and the sensor.
 The clock frequency can be freely chosen between 0 to 1000 kHz.
-Commands with clock stretching according to I2C Standard5 are supported.
+Commands with clock stretching according to I2C Standard are supported.
 The SDA pin is used to transfer data to and from the sensor.
-Communication with frequencies up to 400 kHz must meet the I2C Fast Mode5 standard.
-Communication frequencies up to 1 MHz are supported following the specifications given in Table 18.
+For safe communication, the timing specifications defined in the I2C manual must be met.
+[1]

 Both SCL and SDA lines are open-drain I/Os with diodes to VDD and VSS.
-They should be connected to external pull-up resistors (please refer to Figure 5).
+They should be connected to external pull-up resistors (please refer to Figure 4).
 A device on the I2C bus must only drive a line to ground.
-The external pull-up resistors (e.g. R_p =10 k Ω) are required to pull the signal high.
-For dimensioning resistor sizes please take bus capacity and communication frequency into account (see for example Section 7.1 of NXPs I2C Manual for more details5) [1].
+The external pull-up resistors (e.g. $R{\text{p}}{=}10~\text{k}\Omega)$ are required to pull the signal high.
+For dimensioning resistor sizes please take bus capacity and communication frequency into account (see for example Section 7.1 of NXPs I2C Manual for more details) [1].
 It should be noted that pull-up resistors may be included in I/O circuits of microcontrollers.
-It is recommended to wire the sensor according to the application circuit as shown in Figure 5.
+It is recommended to wire the sensor according to the application circuit as shown in Figure 4.

-Figure 5 Typical application circuit.
+Figure 4 Typical application circuit.
 Please note that the positioning of the pins does not reflect the position on the real sensor.
 This is shown in Table 5.